 EdD, University of Southern California

 Expert in learning, instruction, motivation and cognitive sciences

-Dr. Kenneth Yates is the Associate Dean of Professional Development and Professor of Clinical Education in the Rossier School of Education at the University of Southern California.
+Dr. Kenneth Yates is the Professor of Clinical Education in the Rossier School of Education at the University of Southern California.

 The Office of Professional Development Programs provides a variety of national and international programs designed to meet the continuing learning needs of practitioners and academics.
 The programs are led by Rossier faculty, appropriate USC faculty, and other recognized professionals in the areas of teacher education, administration, and leadership for all fields of education including K-12, and higher education.
 The Office for Professional Development also designs and implements programs appropriate to support the training and talent development of military, healthcare, government, business and international professionals.

 Yates’ research focuses on the use of cognitive task analysis methods to capture the underlying knowledge and skills that experts use to solve complex problems and the design of instruction to effectively teach this expertise to others.
 He is also interested in how information communication technologies can be used to deliver instruction more efficiently to a wider audience.
 He has published in The Handbook of Training and Improving Workplace Performance, The American Journal of Surgery, and Theoretical Issues in Ergonomics Science.
 Yates also teaches graduate level courses in learning theory, motivation research, and instructional design.